Skip to Main Content

 Research Focus

-My laboratory broadly examines substance use behaviors, with a focus on college student alcohol, marijuana, and stimulant use.
-Much of our research aims to examine and subsequently modify cognitive mechanisms underlying substance use, including expectancy effects, motives, and neuropsychological functioning.
+My laboratory broadly examines substance use behaviors, with a focus on college student alcohol, cannabis, and stimulant use.
+Much of our research aims to examine and subsequently modify cognitive and behavioral mechanisms underlying substance use, including expectancy effects, motives, and protective behavioral strategies.
 Research in my laboratory tends to be experimental and laboratory-based, though we are also employing some naturalistic methodology.
 Selected recent research studies in my laboratory include:

 -An experimental examination of anticipatory and resultant desire to drink following a social stressor task: interactions with social anxiety symptoms, coping motives, and type of social feedback.